Welcome to today's edition of the Rush 24-7 podcast.

 We ought not kill him.

-We ought to give him a death penalty because that's exactly what he wants.
+We ought not to give him a death penalty because that's exactly what he wants.

-These infidels are so easy to dupe, said a cadre in the uh Al Ansar Paul Talk room a few months ago.
+These infidels are so easy to dupe, said a cadre in the Al-Ansar Paul talk room a few months ago.

-They'll think we're smarter, they'll think that we're bigger, and they will feel sorry for us, and they will have I'm adding this, and our collective guilt will make it such that uh that that we're gonna uh we're gonna be nice because we can't show the full force of our power and our intentions.
+They'll think that we're bigger, and they will feel sorry for us, and they will have, I'm adding this, and our collective guilt will make it such that we're going to be nice because we can't show the full force of our power and our intentions.

-And Mr. Ferris says this is exactly what Zicarius Massawi was able to achieve, alone against the whole American political culture.
+And Mr. Ferris says, this is exactly what Zacharias Masawi was able to achieve, alone against the whole American political culture.

 The people that recruited him are responsible.

-He was on trial as a single guy for a whatever emotional help, assistance we could give ourselves.
+He was on trial as a single guy for whatever emotional help, assistance we can give ourselves.

-Second, Massaui dramatized his stance to the limits by threatening to throw himself into the death row and force the jury to retreat into psychological guilt.
+Second, Masawi dramatized his stance to the limits by threatening to throw himself into the death row and force the jury to retreat into psychological guilt.

-By transforming the judicial challenge into a debate about death penalty and all the American psychological consequences that follows, Zicarius Musaui deflected the attention from the real mammoth in the courtroom.
+By transforming the judicial challenge into a debate about death penalty and all the American psychological consequences that follows, Zakarius Moussawi deflected the attention from the real mammoth in the courtroom, the ideology of jihadism.

 Instead of trying the criminal ideology he acted on behalf, America fell into the trap of struggling with itself as a merciful or revengeful society.